 Previously I was an independent consultant, working with the likes of Birchbox, Bond Art + Science, Juju, Nomad Editions, Novartis, Readability, Signpost, Thomson Reuters, and Qualcomm.
 Before that, I led the interactive design team at BusinessWeek, and helped build some of the first web-based textbooks at Pearson Education.
 I’ve also been a staff columnist for A List Apart magazine and a member of Readability’s Board of Advisors.

 When I’m not pushing pixels or punching code, I can usually be found fiddling with cameras or exploring the wilds of New York (both urban and rural varieties).
 Oh, and it’s pronounced “slate.”

 Here and Thereabouts

-- What Design Can Do for Investigative Journalism On the ProPublica podcast with assistant managing editor Scott Klein, talking about building better design practices for journalism.
+- podcast ProPublica: What Design Can Do for Investigative Journalism A quick podcast chat with ProPublica’s assistant managing editor Scott Klein about building better design practices for journalism.

-- The Future Rocked Full video of my re:build 2012 conference talk about the past, present, and future of publishing.
+- video Re:build: The Future Rocked Full video of my conference talk discussing the past, present, and future of publishing.

-- The Big Web Show with Jeffrey Zeldman, No. 66 Podcast interview on the intersection of publishing and tech, magazine apps, why piracy is an opportunity for publishers, and more.
+- podcast The Big Web Show with Jeffrey Zeldman: Episode 66 A chat with web standards legend Jeffrey Zeldman about the intersection of publishing and technology, magazine apps, and why piracy is an opportunity for publishers.

-- The Setup: An Interview with David Sleight A brief interview about my regular work tools.
+- interview The Setup: David Sleight A brief interview about work tools.